MohamedAmineBoulawdhen/Init-Procedural-Programming/README.md

 ## Algorithm: Orthogonal vectors using function
 - Same as above algorithm with the difference of calling dot_product function instead of procedure.
----
-🙌 If you found this repository helpful, show your support by starring it.
-Your support means a lot.
-Thank you for your time and consideration!